Discover the career path of Lily Allen, from the first major opportunity to industry-changing achievements.

 In 1998, Lily Allen appeared in the music video for the Fat Les song "Vindaloo".

-In 2001, Lily Allen first recorded the vocals for "On Me Head Not Off Me Head", which was written by her father for Mike Bassett: England Manager.
+In 2001, Lily Allen recorded the vocals for "On Me Head Not Off Me Head", written by her father for Mike Bassett: England Manager.

 In 2002, Lily Allen was featured in the song "Who Invented Fish and Chips" by her father's group Fat Les.

-In 2004, Lily Allen began writing songs and collaborating with production duo Future Cut.
+In 2004, Lily Allen began writing songs and collaborated with production duo Future Cut in a small studio.

-In November 2005, Lily Allen recorded demos and began posting them on Myspace after being signed to Regal Recordings.
-These demos attracted thousands of listeners.
+In November 2005, Lily Allen posted demos she recorded on Myspace, attracting thousands of listeners.

 In March 2006, The Observer Music Monthly (OMM) showed interest in Lily Allen as she accumulated tens of thousands of Myspace friends.

 In July 2006, Lily Allen's debut album, Alright, Still, was released.
-Most of the tracks, including the singles "Smile", "LDN", "Knock 'Em Out", and "Alfie", had been previewed on her Myspace page.
+Most of the tracks had been previewed on her Myspace page, including the singles "Smile", "LDN", "Knock 'Em Out", and "Alfie".

-By December 2006, the music video for Lily Allen's "Smile" was played on various music channels.
+In December 2006, Lily Allen's music video for "Smile" was played on various music channels, and the song received some radio airplay.

-In 2006, Lily Allen released her debut commercial single, "Smile", which reached number one on the UK Singles Chart by July and received double Platinum certification by the BPI.
-Her debut album, Alright, Still, was positively received, peaked at number two on the UK Albums Chart, and sold over 2.6 million copies worldwide.
-The album also earned a Grammy nomination and spawned the singles "LDN" and "Alfie".
+In 2006, Lily Allen's debut single, "Smile", reached number one on the UK Singles Chart.
+Her debut album, Alright, Still, was released, receiving positive reviews and achieving significant sales.
+The album spawned follow-up singles "LDN" and "Alfie".

-In July 2007, Lily Allen played at the Glastonbury Festival on the newly launched Park Stage and appeared at the Concert for Diana held at Wembley Stadium, London, where she sang "LDN" and "Smile".
+In July 2007, Lily Allen played at the Glastonbury Festival, replacing MIA, and appeared at the Concert for Diana at Wembley Stadium, London, singing "LDN" and "Smile".

-In October 2007, Lily Allen contributed a cover of The Pretenders' "Don't Get Me Wrong" for the compilation album Radio 1: Established 1967.
+In October 2007, Lily Allen contributed a cover of The Pretenders' "Don't Get Me Wrong" for the album Radio 1: Established 1967 and performed at a benefit concert for War Child, singing "Smile" and "Everybody's Changing".

-In 2008, Lily Allen hosted her own television talk show called Lily Allen and Friends on BBC Three.
+In 2008, Lily Allen hosted her own television talk show, Lily Allen and Friends, on BBC Three.

-By February 18, 2009, the online game 'Escape the Fear', part of the viral marketing campaign for Lily Allen's album, had been played over two million times.
+In February 2009, the online game "Escape the Fear" (aka "The Game"), part of the viral marketing campaign for Lily Allen's album, had been played over two million times.

-In September 2009, Lily Allen announced that she was considering a career in acting, that she would not renew her record contract, and that she had "no plans" to make another record.
+In September 2009, Lily Allen announced she was considering an acting career, would not renew her record contract, and had no plans to make another record.

-In October 2009, after building her career on Myspace, Lily Allen deleted her social media accounts and announced "I am now a neo-luddite.
+In October 2009, after having created her career on Myspace, Lily Allen deleted her social media accounts and announced "I am now a neo-luddite.
 Goodbye."

-In 2009, Lily Allen's second studio album, It's Not Me, It's You, debuted at the top of the UK Albums Chart and the Australian ARIA Charts, producing the singles "The Fear", "Not Fair" and "Fuck You".
+In 2009, Lily Allen's second studio album, It's Not Me, It's You, debuted atop the UK Albums Chart and the Australian ARIA Charts.
+The album featured the successful singles "The Fear", "Not Fair" and "Fuck You".

-In February 2010, Lily Allen reactivated her social media accounts after deleting them in October 2009.
+In February 2010, Lily Allen re-activated her Twitter account after previously deleting it in October 2009.

 In June 2010, Lily Allen was featured on the UK top five single, "Just Be Good to Green" by Professor Green.

-In September 2010, Lily Allen concluded her It's Not Me, It's You World Tour, which had started in March 2009.
+In September 2010, Lily Allen concluded her It's Not Me, It's You World Tour, which had been ongoing for two years.

 On September 15, 2010, Lily Allen and her sister opened their own clothing store, titled "Lucy in Disguise".